AnyaAven/pixly/plan.md

 headerPairs - integer - For multipart forms, the max number of header key-value pairs to parse.
 Default: 2000 (same as node's http module).

+2. update json schemas orientation to only be "landscape" or "portriat"
+  - update to have description and comment but that it's not required

+3. Make sure to ALWAYS remove temp files from /uploads

 ## LEARNING
 If you want ts to ignore checking, use:
   //@ts-nocheck